martinamineo98/ecommerce/README.md

 # Ecommerce

-Mockup Products photos created by https://unsplash.com/it/@ryanhoffman007 I simply removed the logos from them.
+Mockup Products photos created by https://unsplash.com/it/@ryanhoffman007.
+I simply removed the logos from the clothing and changed their colors when necessary.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.